-The Pre-Entry Program is an intensive four-week program offered to a subset of students prior to the matriculation to the first year of medical school.
+The Pre-Entry Program is an intensive four-week program offered to a subset of students prior to matriculating to the first year of medical school.
 The program includes course content in anatomy, biochemistry, histology, immunology, microbiology, and physiology/neuroscience taught by McGovern Medical School faculty members.
-Students are also introduced to sessions on study skills, practice history taking, and weekly anatomy labs.
-The noncredit program is designed to assist students prepare for the academic rigors of the medical school curriculum.
+Students are also introduced to study skills.
+The noncredit program is designed to prepare students for the academic rigors of the medical school curriculum.
 Invitations are sent to students who might benefit from the program.
 Students may also request consideration for participation in this program.
 Second year students serve as tutors for the program.

-For information about the Medical School's academic program, call 713-500-5140,e-mail: ms.ume@uth.tmc.edu, or write:
+For information about the Medical School's academic program, call 713-500-5140, e-mail: ms.ume@uth.tmc.edu, or write:

-Philip Carpenter, PhD, Director, Pre-Entry Program Erin Bodeker, Educational Program Manager Office of Educational Programs McGovern Medical School 6431 Fannin St., MSB G.420 Houston, Texas 77030 https://med.uth.tmc.edu/oep/medical-education/student-programs/pre-entry-program/
+Philip Carpenter, PhD, Director, Pre-Entry Program Erin Bodeker, Educational Programs Coordinator Office of Educational Programs McGovern Medical School 6431 Fannin, MSB G.420 Houston, Texas 77030

+Visit the Pre-Entry Program Web site: https://med.uth.tmc.edu/oep/medical-education/student-programs/pre-entry-program/